reiniergs/polyfill-service/api/README.md

 - gated
     - whether to gate polyfill with if (polyfill exists)
     - can be global or specific to a polyfill
-- always
-    - whether to load polyfill regardless of user agent
-    - can be global or specific to a polyfill
 - loadOnUnknownUA
     - whether to load polyfills when user agent is unknown
 - polyfills
     - polyfills to fetch
     - can be alias group like es6 that contains multiple polyfills
-- excludes
-    - polyfills to exclude
-    - use this to exclude certain polyfills when fetching alias group

-A simple way to set up these options is to specify them inside a config file and load it using `QueryLoaderService`.
-For now `QueryLoaderService` only supports `xml` format.

 e.g.
 ```xml